Monetizing the brand and brand positioning

 You have to carefully identify the audience based on the budget required to become your customer, and you have to do it very carefully.

-For example, if you sell a consultancy for €10,000/day, there is no point in having an audience of freelancers or employees, because they will never spend this amount, so you will have to turn to established entrepreneurs and CEOs.
+For example, if you sell consulting at €10,000/day, there is no point in having an audience of freelancers or employees, because they will never spend this amount, so you will have to turn to established entrepreneurs and CEOs.

 If, on the other hand, you offer a €197 online course perhaps freelancers are the ideal audience because the price is all there and they are professionals who have enough time to devote to their own personal training.